RAV / Scanner Surveys

 - differentially corrected GPS co-ordinates corrected to OSGRs

 The addition of automatic road crack recognition enables the RAVs to completely replace manual visual surveys with objective and more repeatable measurements, obtained in greater safety from a vehicle travelling at normal road speeds.
-The pavement road and highway surface defects measured and recorded define the latest UK National Indicators for principal and classified roads.
+The pavement road and highway surface defects measured and recorded define the latest National Indicators for principal and classified roads.

 When input into a PMS they can be used to define maintenance schemes and place the work in priority order.